SAP-archive/teched2020-IIS360/exercises/ex7/README.md

 # Exercise 7 - Adding a contact card showing data from SAP S/4 HANA

-In this exercise, you extend your CAP service with the consumption of an external Business Partner service.<br>
+In this exercise, you extend the sample service with the consumption of an external Business Partner service.<br>
-You get its definition from SAP's SAP API Business Hub.<br>
-First, you will work with local data and later on get the data directly from the external SAP S/4HANA system.<br>
+First, you will work with local mock data and later on get the data directly from the external SAP S/4HANA cloud system.<br>
 The data will be visualized in the object pages header as a contact card.

 ## Exercise 7.1 Get the Business Partner EDMX file

-After completing these steps you will download the Business Partner EDMX specification from SAP API Hub and import it into the CAP service.\
+After completing these steps you will download the Business Partner EDMX specification from SAP API Hub and import it into the sample service.\
 Open the [SAP API Business Hub page](https://api.sap.com/api/API_BUSINESS_PARTNER/resource?tag=Business%20Partner) in your browser.

 (1) Choose the **Details** tab\